 From love and hope to violence and loss in war-torn Afghanistan, Hosseini’s A Thousand Splendid Suns is a powerful read.
 You won’t be able to put this book down, says our mother-daughter review team.

-After reading The Kite Runner, I anxiously awaited the arrival of Khaled Hosseini’s next work of literature.
+After reading The Kite Runner by Khaled Hosseini, I anxiously awaited the arrival of his next work of literature.
 With his ability to engross an audience with flowing prose and engaging, almost tangible, plot lines, I knew that A Thousand Splendid Suns would undoubtedly be just as captivating.

 The action begins in the early 1970s, when communist Russian forces try to take control of the Taliban.
-The families of the two female protagonists, Mariam and Laila, are significantly affected and forced to flee their homes in Kabul and relocate to Iran.
-Unfortunately, Laila’s family perishes in an explosion, and when she awakes from a coma, she finds herself in a home with Rasheed and Mariam.
+The families of the two female protagonists, Mariam and Laila, are significantly affected.
+They are forced to flee their homes in Kabul and relocate to Iran.
+Unfortunately, Laila’s family perishes in an explosion.
+When she awakes from a coma, she finds herself in a home with Rasheed and Mariam.
 She soon becomes Rasheed’s second wife, and like Laila, is forced to abide by his commands.

 As the turbulent 1980s and 1990s pass, Mariam and Laila’s marriage to Rasheed becomes increasingly disrupted and uncomfortable.
 During this time, Laila and Mariam become closer and rely on each other to survive.
 Despite the chaos still reigning in Afghanistan at the conclusion of the novel, Hosseini unites the characters and brings the story to an enjoyable end.